 Back in 2003, as editor of The Real World Economic Outlook, the UK-based author and economist Ann Pettifor predicted an Anglo-American debt-deflationary crisis.
 This was followed by The Coming First World Debt Crisis (2006), which became a bestseller after the global financial crisis.

 But, Newton explains, “the crash caught economists and commentators cold because most of them have been brought up to view the free market order as the only workable economic model available.
 This conviction was strengthened by the dissolution of the USSR, and China's turn towards capitalism, along with financial innovations that led to the mistaken belief that the system was foolproof.”

-Was the crisis unusual in being so sudden and so unexpected?
+Was the 2008 financial crisis unusual in being so sudden and so unexpected?

 “There was a complacent assumption that crises were a thing of the past, and that there was a 'great moderation' – the idea that, over the previous 20 or so years, macroeconomic volatility had declined,” says Daunton.